Quickstart

 For example notebooks and config files, just go to our demo repository.

 Next, you will log your dataset and your model.
 To log your dataset please log the test dataset that you used to assess your model.
-(There are 2 scans for which your training dataset will be needed: scan_bias_sources and scan_leakage - for more details look at Accuracy).
+(There are 2 scans for which your training dataset will be needed: scan_bias_sources and scan_leakage - for more details look at Scan Types).

 If your dataset is not in a format your model can score, the scan will not run!